ABS Labour Force

 Information on changes in general skilled migration and links to the list of occupations included in the Skilled Occupation List (SOL).

 National, State and Territory Skill Shortage Lists

-Estimates of the number of unemployed persons and unemployment rates for approximately 1400 Statistical Local Areas across Australia.
+Estimates of the number of unemployed persons and unemployment rates for approximately 2,100 ABS Statistical Area Level 2s (SA2s) and 550 Local Government Areas (LGAs) across Australia.